SilkRose/Pony/stories/leaning-on-love/leaning-on-love.md

 We lean forward, wrapping each other in a tight hug full of love.

-I say in a weak voice, "Twilight?"
+I ask in a weak voice, "Twilight?"

 "Yes?"